lilygeorgescu/lilygeorgescu.github.io/index.md

 Hi 🌸!
 I am Lili and I am a postdoctoral researcher under the supervision of <a href='https://www.eml-munich.de/people/zeynep-akata'>Prof. Dr. Zeynep Akata</a>.
 I obtained by Ph.D in Computer Vision from the University of Bucharest under the supervision of <a href='https://raduionescu.herokuapp.com/'>Prof. Dr. Radu Ionescu</a>.
 I previously worked on video anomaly detection and medical image analysis.
 My current research interests are self-supervision and multi-modal learning.

 <br><br>

+My goal is to conduct impactful deep learning research, while cultivating empathy and promoting growth and collaboration.

+<br><br>
 A short summary about my academic achivements:

 <br><br>